 Is The Orphan Espresso Lido 3 the hand Grinder for you?
 (A Review)

-Oh no, we weren’t talking about our ideal man, just the new Lido 3 Manual Grinder by Orphan Espresso.
+Wait, are we talking about Jason Momoa or the new Lido 3 Manual Grinder by Orphan Espresso?

 An Overview: The OE Lido 3 Hand Coffee Grinder